Fitzroy River Barrage (Queensland)

-The Fitzroy River Barrage is a mid-river dam system constructed on the Fitzroy River in Rockhampton, Queensland, Australia, which separates the tidal river into saltwater and freshwater sections.
-It was designed to dam the river, enabling a permanent water supply to be stored for the city and its surrounding communities as well as providing an agricultural water supply for registered rural users.
+The Fitzroy River Barrage is a mid-river concrete gravity tidal barrage across the Fitzroy River, located in Rockhampton, Central Queensland, Australia.
+The barrage separates the tidal river into saltwater and freshwater sections.
+The barrage was designed to dam the river, enabling a permanent water supply to be stored for the city and its surrounding communities as well as providing an agricultural water supply for registered rural users.